 As one of the rainiest areas of the contiguous United States, the Hoh Rainforest is incredibly lush and looks like something straight out of Jurassic Park- imagine ferns that are taller than you, trees that tower hundreds of feet overhead (some over 300 feet!), and a luscious understory, bursting with neon green moss and colorful mushrooms.

-There’s a bunch of different ways to explore the Hoh- from the easy and very popular 1.1 mile Hall of Mosses, to the choose-your-own-adventure 34.8-mile, Hoh River Trail (a flat out-and-back trail where you can turn around whenever you want), there’s something for every kind of hiker here.
+There’s several Hoh Rainforest hikes to help you explore this magical place.
+From the easy 1.1 mile Hall of Mosses trail, to the choose-your-own-adventure 34.8-mile, Hoh River Trail (a flat out-and-back trail where you can turn around whenever you want), there’s something for every kind of hiker here.

 And make sure to keep your eyes peeled along the trails- this is one of the best spots in the park to see elk!